uofu-ccts/redcap-budget-calculator/bcclient/README.md

 ### `npm run test`

-* **Under development** * Runs automated unit tests to check the client code is working as expected.
+_**Under development**_ ...
+Runs automated unit tests to check the client code is working as expected.